ghkaan/BaR-release/README.md

 - categories — ability to assign categories to programs for for organized execution.

-Paid Mode — enables extended features:
-- parallel — batch execution of SAS/R programs in both sequential and parallel modes;
+Paid Mode — enables extended features: parallel — batch execution of SAS/PY/R programs in both sequential and parallel modes;
-- categories — ability to assign categories to programs for more convenient display and for setting different run types (sequential\parallel) for each category.
-- report — generation and export of summary/detailed reports in XLSX format;
+categories — ability to assign categories to programs for more convenient display and for setting different run types (sequential\parallel) for each category. report — generation and export of summary/detailed reports in XLSX format;
-- view — interactive viewing of LOG/LST files with color coding and message filtering.
+view — interactive viewing of LOG/LST files with color coding and message filtering. edit — internal program editor with syntax highlight for SAS\R\PY programs and BAT\CMD files.

 A license can be either time-limited (with an expiration date) or perpetual;